karayabin/universe-snapshot/universe/TheScientist/universe-dependencies-2019.md

 - ... more download techniques might be added in the future

 - post_install: contains extra actions to perform once all dependencies have been downloaded.
-    This is an array, each entry being an action array.
+    This is an array of key/value pairs.
+    Each key is the name of the directive to execute, and each value is the directive configuration.
+    The directive configuration is either a string or an array, depending on the directive type.

-    The action array has the following keys:
+    The following directives are available:

+    - handler:
-        - action: the name of the action.
+        - name: string.
+The class name of the handler to call.
-        - ... other keys, depending on the action name.
-So far, there is no action, but I will add some in the future if necessary.
+        - ?options: array.
+An array of options to pass to the handler.

+    Note: the handler directive is a way to delegate the handling of the post install process to a class, rather than relying on the post_install syntax of the dependencies.byml file.
+    This might be the most used directive.

+    Other directives might be provided by the implementor of this system.